Tetsubin

 Care and maintenance of your tetsubin:

 1. Tetsubin should only be heated on infrared or charcoal heat.
 The focused heat of gas or alcohol flames can cause them to crack or form a leak.
-We regularly use some of our mid-grade tetsubins on gas and alcohol without consequence but we will not warrantee the tetsubin if cracks over an alcohol or gas flame.
-Sand iron tetsubins (the oldest kind) should definitely not be used this way.
-They are rare, uniquely precious, and we will clearly indicate if a tetsubin is made of sand iron.
+Sand iron tetsubins (the oldest kind) are the most fragile, as well as the rarest type of tetsubin.

 2. No kettle of any kind should ever be left empty on a heat source.
 Tetsubin are extremely durable and over the years we have done this a few times by accident without consequence but you should organize your practice around never doing this.